In the public interest. The web’s they weave.

 Only love will sacrifice everything to reveal the truth that sets all free.
 Yet there is no sacrifice when you no longer attach your identity to materialism.
 True freedom comes from allowance not domination.
 You can be free in prison.
 You can be imprisoned in a mansion.
 A person is respected when what they say and do aligns.
 This means the inner truth and outer appearance are integrated.
 This is what creates a “great” leader.

-Four Corners holds a mirror up, perhaps life is sending China and Australia a message – like attracts.
+The Four Corners documentary holds a mirror up, perhaps life is sending China and Australia a message – like attracts.
 Eventually truth surfaces, you cannot control anyone, as nature will rebalance to find harmony.
 Truth tellers are natural rebalancers that feel the impulse to speak the truth to perceived power, this rebalances power dynamics.

 The Chinese people are not the enemy.
 Criticism is not the enemy.
 Greed is the enemy as it has no culture, no identity, no name yet quietly it corrupts and erodes innocence as insecurity (not enough) is the home of greed.
 The problem to solve is insecurity.
 In conflict resolution we teach “solve the problem do not hate the person”.
 We seek wise solutions as no problem is intractable when you understand human nature not in the sense of “know your enemy” but in the sense of “understand your potential friend”.